codacy/chart/docs/configuration/integrations/troubleshooting.md

 # Troubleshooting

+If you do not understand why they are different, contact [support@codacy.com](mailto:support@codacy.com) with all the previous information so they can help you.

 ## GitHub Cloud

 - During an authentication procedure, if you got stuck on the provider and this message is shown